 Requires the county to prominently post a notice of sale filed with the county clerk under Subsection (b)(2) on the county's Internet website on a page where the county posts other auction information.

-Requires county to include with each notice of sale posted under this subsection the following information on the same website page on which the notice is posted: (1) The date, time, and location of the sale; (2) Requirement for bidder eligibility; and (3) Where and to whom to make a payment for the property.
+Requires county to include with each notice of sale posted under this subsection the date, time, and location of the sale.

 Adds Section 34.015(c-1), Tax Code.